arnu515/erlang-etf.js/README.md

 Lists are returned as an object of the `List` class.
 All list elements should be of a supported type, including the tail.

+An empty Erlang list is returned as an empty array.
+It may be worth considering returning it as `undefined` or `null` instead.

 ## Tuples

 Tuples are returned as an object of the `Tuple` class.
 All tuple elements should be of a supported type.